oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-12.rst

    * - Partial Result ID
      - Result
    * - ``assignmentQueries``
-     - Pointer to the collection of nBlocks numeric tables with 2 columns and arbitrary number of rows containing clusters assigning queries that should be processed on each node.
+     - Pointer to the collection of ``nBlocks`` numeric tables with :math:`2` columns and arbitrary number of rows containing clusters assigning queries that should be processed on each node.
        Numeric tables in collection ordered by the identifiers of initial block of nodes.